 They’d chosen to live in Bill’s home in rural Norwalk south of Des Moines, which quickly filled up with mementoes of each of their lives.
 Kay — who’d worked at Dahl’s grocery store on Fleur Drive — collected china dolls.
 Bill, a retired ironworker currently employed with J.W.
 Perry, Inc. in Des Moines, kept a 1940s gas pump in the front yard and also had a Model A Ford he drove in parades.

 J.W.
 Perry General Manager Andrew Knott told KCCI that Wood’s co-workers were “somber,” and said the fact that Wood was about to turn 80 told a lot about him.
 “The fact that he’s still working at his age,” Knott said.

 Co-workers had planned a surprise 80th birthday party for Bill, scheduled for the following weekend.
-August 5 would have turned 80.
+Bill would have turned 80 years old August 5.

 When DCI agents informed family members of their findings that Friday morning, Bill Wood’s brother Henry Wood told KCCI that everyone broke down.

 “It’s one thing to think it, but it’s another when somebody comes out and says this is what happened,” Bill Wood said.
 Wood said it also hurt to hear his brother died in such a violent way.